pgdogdev/docs/docs/features/sharding/cross-shard-queries/insert.md

     ($4, $5, $6);
 ```

-In sharded databases, however, the individual tuples are likley to belong on different shards.
+In sharded databases, however, the individual tuples are likely to belong on different shards.
 To make this work, PgDog can automatically rewrite the statement and send each tuple to the right shard.
 Using the example above, the result of that operation produces two single-tuple statements:

 === "Statement 1"
       ```postgresql